Record number of women appear headed for Congress

 Among the new faces coming to Congress:

-Alexandria Ocasio-Cortez in New York, 29, a Latina who defeated incumbent Joseph Crowley in a decisive primary, is set to become the youngest House member ever elected.
+Alexandria Ocasio-Cortez in New York, 29, a Latina who defeated incumbent Joseph Crowley in a decisive primary, will head to the House.

 In Virginia, Democrat Jennifer Wexton unseated Republican Rep. Barbara Comstock.